fishslips/TimSeverance/docs/Academic/CS-3370/P3 String and Stream Processing.md

 I have provided several XML files to process.
 All but one of them have errors that you must catch.
 Throw exceptions of runtime_error(defined in <stdexcept>)for these cases.
 You will catch these exceptions in your main function.

-Your Employee class must contain at least the following: void display(std::ostream&) const;  // Write a readableEmployee representation to a stream void write(std::ostream&) const;    // Write a fixed-length record to current file position void store(std::iostream&) const;   // Overwrite (or append) record in (to) file void toXML(std::ostream&) const;    // Write XML record for Employee
+Your Employee class must contain at least the following: void display(std::ostream&) const;  // Write a readable Employee representation to a stream void write(std::ostream&) const;    // Write a fixed-length record to current file position void store(std::iostream&) const;   // Overwrite (or append) record in (to) file void toXML(std::ostream&) const;    // Write XML record for Employee